 But what do we observe?
 Points of light.
-This fact mitigates against the possibility that the Universe is infinitely big and infinitely old.
+This fact mitigates against the possibility that the universe is infinitely big and infinitely old.

-So How About a Bouncy Universe?
+What About a "Bouncy" Universe?

 This one is a little harder to crack.
-An expanding and contracting universe would at least explain the Big Bang theory because once a previous universe collapsed on itself, what are you left with?
+An expanding and contracting universe would explain the Big Bang theory because once a previous universe collapsed on itself, what are you left with?
 A singularity all set to explode again.

-This theory was quite popular because it helped explain, to some degree, what was "before" the Big Bang (until a few years ago that is)?
+This theory was quite popular because it helped explain, to some degree, what was "before" the Big Bang (until a few years ago that is).
 What was before?
 Another universe of course.
 Even still, you have the ultimate problem, what came before the first universe?
 (Who the hell knows.)

 "Dark" matter and energy are interesting because even though you can't see or feel them (at least until recently) they must exist in order to make mathematics we think are correct work.

 Has the Universe Changed Over Time?

 For alternatives to the Big Bang to be true, the universe could not have been insignificantly small and immensely dense.
-One of the outcomes of this scenario, given today's known Universe, is that there would be evidence of change; first it was small and now it is big.
+One of the outcomes of this scenario, given today's known universe, is that there would be evidence of change; first, it was small and now it is big.
 Other alternatives more than likely cannot have evolved this way, especially if the scenario is that time and space are infinite.

 When astronomers look out to the sky what don't they see?
-You guessed it, Quasars
+You guessed it, quasars.

 Even though it may seem there will be almost nothing left eons from now, there is no reason why our progeny still won't be around.
-Granted, Earth will be incinerated in about five billion years, there is no reason not to believe we will have figured out how to jump to another, newer galaxy by then, and then another, and then . . ..
+Granted, Earth will be incinerated in about five billion years, there is no reason not to believe we will have figured out how to jump to another, newer galaxy by then, and then another, and then . . .